 2 The condition, current treatments and procedure

 2.1 Rectal cancer is a common form of bowel cancer.
-The likelihood of developing it rises sharply with age.
+The risk of developing it rises with age.
 Symptoms include rectal bleeding, obstruction, perforation, pain and discharge.
-Symptoms may also result from the tumour invading local structures (such as the bladder).
-Early stages of rectal cancer may be asymptomatic and between 5% and 10% of patients present with locally advanced disease (stage T3b to T4).
+Symptoms may result from the tumour invading organs near the rectum (such as the bladder).
+Early stages of rectal cancer may be asymptomatic and some patients present with locally advanced rectal cancer, commonly defined as T3 or T4 primary tumours or nodal metastases, or stage 2 (T3 to T4, node negative) or stage 3 (T1 to T4, node positive).

-2.2 Surgery offers the best chance for cure in some patients with locally advanced rectal cancer.
-In patients who elect not to have surgery, or are not fit enough to have it, local surgical resection with systemic or radiation therapies, or both may be given.
-The aim is to reduce the tumour size, alleviate symptoms and improve quality of life.
+2.2 There is variation in the clinical management and treatments offered for locally advanced rectal cancer.
+Radical surgery in the form of total mesorectal excision (TME) offers the best chance for cure in some patients.
+Patients who choose not to have surgery, or are not fit enough to have it, may have neoadjuvant chemoradiotherapy (such as external beam radiotherapy, with or without brachytherapy).
+The aim is to reduce the tumour size, alleviate symptoms, and improve survival and quality of life.